ErikHen/PictureRenderer.Optimizely/README.md

 <br><br>
 ## Roadmap
 #### Focal point
-Support for using a focal point when images.
+Support for using a focal point when cropping images.
 #### WebP version
 Create WebP version of images.
 Waiting for ImageSharp.Web to support it.
+#### TinyMCE add-on
+Make it simple to have optimized images when they are added to the rich text editor.